 Allied Healthcare Professionals Training Grants

-The Oxford Centre for Haematology awarded nine training grants in October 2018 to Allied Healthcare Professionals involved in haematology in Oxford in both the Trust and University.
+The Oxford Centre for Haematology regularly award training grants to Allied Healthcare Professionals involved in haematology in Oxford in both the Trust and University.

 The committee will consider applications for funding through the year for ad hoc training needs, outside of the annual call for applications.